 SEESAC (South Eastern and Eastern Europe Clearinghouse for the Control of Small Arms and Light Weapons), a joint RCC - UNDP project, made good progress in disarmament and arms control activities in SEE, focusing on increased regional cooperation, strengthened capacities of national and regional stakeholders, information-sharing, infrastructure security upgrades, training, awareness-raising and collection campaigns.
-SEESAC activities are complementary to EU integration requirements and represent an important part of the EU's efforts To this end, the RCC Secretariat developed the within the framework of the EU SALW Strategy.
+SEESAC activities are complementary to EU integration requirements and represent an important part of the EU's efforts within the framework of the EU SALW Strategy.

-The RCC has further developed and intensified contacts with all relevant stakeholders in SEE regional security architecture - national governments from the region and their relevant agencies, the EU, U.S., OSCE, NATO, UNDP, UNODC, SEDM, PCC SEE, RACVIAC, and other international and regional organisations and initiatives.
+The RCC has further developed and intensified contacts with all relevant stakeholders in SEE regional security architecture - national governments from the region and their relevant agencies, the EU, U. S., OSCE, NATO, UNDP, UNODC, SEDM, PCC SEE, RACVIAC, and other international and regional organisations and initiatives.

 The RCC continued its support to SEDM (Southeast Europe Defence Ministerial process).
-This initiative relations through intensified security cooperation.
+This initiative sustained its engagement and support to promote regional cooperation and good neighbourly relations through intensified security cooperation.
 Progress has been achieved in the revision of the SEDM strategic framework, aimed at streamlining, efficiency and visibility of activities.
 The role of SEEBRIG was further promoted and enhanced, as a mechanism capable to support regional, but also wider security and conflict prevention actions.